-- 1) Safety - 2) Efficacy: the potential effects of treatment under optimal circumstances. - 3) Effectiveness: the actual effects of treatment under real life conditions. - 4) Relevant benefits of current formulary agents of similar use. - 5) Cost and outcome modeling: potential health outcomes and resulting total cost of drug and medical care; potential savings available.
-The context of plan demographics, alternate agents, and cost-effectiveness are pieces of the decision-making process. - 6) Condition of potential duplication of similar drugs currently on formulary. - 7) Any restrictions that should be delineated to assure safe, effective, or proper use of the drug. - 8) Requirements and restrictions set forth in the Exchange Benefit Contract as set forth by the Office of the Health Insurance Commissioner.
+- 1) Safety. - 2) Efficacy: the potential effects of treatment under optimal circumstances. - 3) Effectiveness: the actual effects of treatment under real life conditions. - 4) Relevant benefits of current formulary agents of similar use. - 5) Cost and outcome modeling: potential health outcomes and resulting total cost of drug and medical care.
+The context of plan demographics, alternate agents, and cost-effectiveness are pieces of the decision-making process. - 6) Condition of potential duplication of similar drugs currently on formulary. - 7) Any restrictions that should be delineated to assure safe, effective, or proper use of the drug. - 8) Requirements and restrictions set forth in the Medicaid Managed Care Services Pharmacy Benefit Plan Protocols established (and amended) by the RI Executive Office of Health and Human Services.